kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The defenses of the class proponents or representative parties are typical of the claims and defenses of the class

-• The class proponents will fairly and efficiently protect the class’ interests.
+• The class proponents will fairly and efficiently protect the class’s interests.

-• Due to the number of members, It is more practical and beneficial to have a class action rather than individual lawsuits.
+• Due to the number of members, a class action is more practical and beneficial than individual lawsuits.

 Is a Class Action Better Than a Single Party Suit?